 An off-grid eco-lodge where I served as a volunteer tending to the gardens, cleaning the cattle corrals, making compost, and creating an excel-based farm management system.

-I had to be on the inaugural trip with Under30Experiences to Costa Rica, the origin of eco-tourism.
-I traveled around Costa Rica for a month after the trip ended.
+I learned about Rancho Margot on the backend of the inaugural trip of Under30Experiences to Costa Rica.
+I traveled around Costa Rica for a month after the trip ended and learned about eco-tourism.
 I was in Lake Arenal at the Volcano Brewing Company on December 21, 2012 and in a wild bout of inspiration, I wrote down an idea:

 The day after I wrote this down, I stumbled across Rancho Margot and was elated to see someone else had already built this idea and so much more.
 They had a volunteer program and so I thought the best way I’m going to learn how to build something like this is to learn from someone whose already on the path.

-A few months later, I came back as a volunteer (after declining my father’s offer) and dove head first into eco tourism.
-I learned the word permaculture for the first time and my mind was blown.
+A few months later, I came back as a volunteer and dove head first into eco tourism, permaculture, and sustainable living.
 Most days I would: practice yoga, work on the farm, eat food I helped grow, drink locally sourced coffee, go for a walk in the rainforest, and then go swimming naked in the river.
-This is where I began to rekindle an intimate relationship with nature.
+This is where I began to rekindle an intimate relationship with nature, shifting core worldviews.

 You can see a few posts about my time as a volunteer at Rancho Margot here.